 The Black Queen Cell Virus was first described in 1977 and its genome sequenced in 2000.
 The virus’ main host was identified as the honey bee genus Apis, although some bumblebee species also host this virus.
 It is most commonly found in Australia and now parts of South Africa.
 However, this virus has spread fast to other parts of the world and it is not uncommon to find elsewhere.

 The Black Queen Cell Virus enters the host cell in a honey bee by endocytosis (a process where substances are brought into the cell).
 Honey bee cell buds inward to let vesicles from the virus into the cell.
-Some of the proteins that are endocytosed into the honey bee cell, are whole RNA or fragmented RNA.
-Once these vesicles burst in the cell of the honey bee, they allow release of the viral genome into the cell.
+Some of the proteins that are endocytosed into the honey bee cell are whole RNA or fragmented RNA.
+Once these vesicles burst in the cell of the honey bee, they allow the release of the viral genome into the cell.

 Transmission of the Black Queen Cell Virus

-The disease gets into the larvae from nurse bees when they inadvertently feed the brood infected food.
+The disease gets into the larvae of nurse bees when they inadvertently feed the brood infected food.
 Again, adult bees can spread it by moving from hive to hive.
 Queen bees, if infected, will also spread it when they are introduced to other hives.
 Water and related beekeeping equipment may also carry the virus and cause transmission between hives.

-The virus itself remains in dead larvae, pollen and honey for up to four weeks which can lead to continued spread.
+The virus itself remains in dead larvae, pollen, and honey for up to four weeks which can lead to continued spread.
 In apiaries concerned with queen bee production, there is more likelihood of finding this disease as it spreads through the introduction of infected queen bees.
 However, the disease can still be found even in small operations.
 Various studies put the Black Queen Cell Virus as second only to the Deformed Wing Virus, in terms of severity and spread.

 Symptoms and Diagnosis of the Black Queen Cell Virus